 You don’t use your lead’s first name

-One of the easiest tells when it comes to spam, when you start a conversation with the general greeting of “Dear Sir or Madam” is a blatant giveaway that you’re sending this email to many others.
+This is one of the easiest tells when it comes to spam.
+Starting an email with the greeting of “Dear Sir or Madam”, it is a blatant giveaway that you’re sending this email to many.
 Take three seconds and put your leads first name in the greeting.